michael-niemand/green-blue-monitor/README.md

 # green-blue-monitor
-a simple tool to display what environment is live in a green-blue deployment
+a quick & dirty hack to display what environment is live in a green-blue deployment

+really nothing fancy.
+This could be done way more elegantly, I know :)

 jenkins = the nginx config for jenkins (added a context)